 - A new News/Politics results type

-For operation stability and security, MetaGer does keep some logs on their own servers, but this data is kept no longer than 96 hours and is automatically erased.
+For operation stability and security, MetaGer search engine does keep some logs on their own servers, but this data is kept no longer than 96 hours and is automatically erased.
 MetaGer finances operations from user donations, as well as ads that are served through partner networks, such as Bing.
 These ads appear at the top of the search results.
 However, you can get completely ad-free search results by signing up for an MetaGer membership.
 (Without memberships and personal donations, MetaGer states they would not be able to continue operations.)

 MetaGer runs all of its infrastructure on servers in Germany, which is a good privacy jurisdiction with strict data protection laws.
 The service is completely open source.
 For those on the Tor network, MetaGer also hosts a .onion site.